Integrating all the best ideas for a much needed space race of private sector enthusiasts… Mother Earth calling – “She’s buying a stairway to heaven”

 Pearson Orbit weight: 100,000 km x (weight/km = 1.75924 kg) = 246,936 kg = 246.936 metric tons,

 The Atlas V 402 can lift 12.5 metric tons, or 12,000 kilograms, with 14 metric tons reported for bigger rockets.
-This means 1-3 trips to engage first into GEO to unfurl the first spool of 36,000 km of 3 mm of hose/cable, but the tensile strength of CNT is so high, we can probably get the wall thickness down to 0.5 cm, and anticipate a very long life-span if and only if my 24/7 H2/O2 GPS-corrected rocket propellant position correction idea flies with the joint venture capitalists (JVC’s), but I’m sure this will make the Japanese CNT-space contingencies very happy, as they were willing to spend $500 billion until GoogleX dashed their hopes with the breakage study.
+This means 1-3 trips to engage first into GEO to unfurl the first spool of 36,000 km of 3 mm of hose/cable, but the tensile strength of CNT is so high, we can probably get the wall thickness down to 0.5 cm, and anticipate a very long life-span if and only if my 24/7 H2/O2 GPS-corrected rocket propellant position correction idea flies with the joint venture capitalists (JVC’s), spending far less than a Japanese CNT-space contingency willing to spend $500 billion without a suitable model, proposed to be built by 2050, even after GoogleX dashed others’ hopes in 2012 with the 1-meter breakage study for a single high tensile-strength, low density CNT-only solid cable.
 The first cable, adjusted for 0.5 cm wall thickness and increasing from 4 cm to 6 cm in total diameter for the counter-weight effect, can be 50,000 km long total, launched one time with a V 402 rocket, and a second trip, by elevator, not necessarily a second rocket, can add second hose for Pearson orbit.
 I am not a metallurgist or chemist, a physicist mind you, but while breaking length is now negligible because of my proposed permanent slack in hose/cable, the decreased expense in a hollow cable might be offset by the production cost of extruding CNT with a hollow center.
 If the industry is doing well because of the “you win, I win” benefits of the CNT for other things, they can be mass-produced in a tax-diminishing society cheaper and terrestrial applications can fund our efforts, the way we’re trying to do it with donations, where there will be a raffle for donors to be considered as space tourists (see Donate/lottery), products, etc., and I will add to it a foreign business license with stock options, instant profit sharing (see Become a Member and Profit!, job opportunities as well) with “industry merging” and all online revenue collections, lotteries, charging memberships (we can be affiliates to each other, the way I am encouraging people to promote the URL “SpaceHose.com” with your own creative logo, with your own memorabilia) and be rewarded affiliate commission, online gaming, sell CPC/CPM advertising on Web pages, video, or even in space, etc., many great ideas, but the key is paying for advertising, especially as a start-up.
 I can probably get Facebook advertising, the charge as little as 0.0003 cents/impression, if I pool together many investors.
 My other advertising websites “integration of the best ideas” – https://www.PandaBusters.com (available now), https://www.InvestorCommune.com, and https://www.MyRatingSearch.com (under construction) will allow us to promote this portal and yours to sell what we all want to sell and raise capital for a much needed space race.

-As back-up for the possibility of the loss of rocket fuel to guarantee slack in hose and 24/7 H2/O2 propulsion, the CW, with enough mass and large enough radius of a “ferris wheel”, torque caused by the accelerated spin of distant weights displaced from CW center generates a perpendicular linear force, bringing the CW and hose inward.
-Rotated by motors from intense solar radiation causing electricity created by InGaAs multi-junction solar panels will move CW inward every 12 hours, ±3 hours, during apogee phase of elliptical orbit, then the ferris wheel can slow down .
+As back-up for the possibility of the loss of rocket fuel to guarantee slack in hose and 24/7 H2/O2 propulsion, the CW, with enough mass and large enough radius because of a “ferris wheel”, torque (T = A x R, where A = radial acceleration, R = radius), the CW will move inward, perpendicular to direction of rotation, if ferris wheel accelerates fast enough in correct direction, the result of InGaAs multi-junction high-voltage electricity with the intense radiation from the sun in space, considered useful for transporting as microwaves to Earth, can power many cities.
+The CW will move inward every 12 hours, ±3 hours, during apogee phase of elliptical orbit, then the ferris wheel can slow down .

 Thank you for your participation.
 There is a universe of opportunities for all of us.
-Please sign-up our newsletter to stay abreast of earth-shaking developments as I expand our industrial democracy and seek out joint venture capitalists for what should cost under $300 million to make our dream come true.
+Please sign-up for our newsletter to stay abreast of earth-shaking developments as I expand our industrial democracy and seek out joint venture capitalists for what should cost under $1 billion to make our dreams come true.

 James Dante Wood